Wojciech Szczęsny: Style of play

 In a 2017 interview with The Independent, he commented that "the goalkeeping school in Italy is very different, it's very technical and pays more attention to the details", adding that "in the two-and-a-half years since I came to Italy, I've improved massively which is thanks to the coaches and the way they work.
 It's not about improving when you play, it's every day in training you have to work on every aspect of your game and that's something I've really enjoyed."
 Regarding the general approach to training in Italy, he stated: "the coaches in Italy are much more tactical".
 Upon his arrival at Juventus, his teammate Buffon named him as the best goalkeeper in Serie A during the previous season, while in October of that year, he described him as being "a younger and better goalkeeper" than himself.

 Szczęsny's former goalkeeping coach at Roma, Nanni, praised him in 2017 for his dedication in training, and for his ability to overcome his weaknesses and develop his all–round game, noting that he initially struggled to get to ground quickly to parry the ball and deal with low shots upon his arrival at the club, but that he improved significantly in this area under his tenure; he also lauded the keeper for his intelligence, cool demeanour, and calm composure in goal, as well as his ability with the ball at this feet.
 In 2020, he labelled him as one of the best goalkeepers in the world, a view which was shared by Juventus's chief football officer Fabio Paratici.
 During his time with Juventus, Szczęsny drew praise in the media for his decisive performances; in particular he was singled out for his reflexes, fundamental goalkeeping technique, positional sense, and consistency, as well as his efficient rather than spectacular style of goalkeeping, and his ability to handle the pressure of replacing Buffon as the team's first choice goalkeeper.
 However, his ability to come off his line to deal with high balls or collect crosses was still cited as an area of weakness by pundits.

 Personal life

-Wojciech is the son of former goalkeeper Maciej Szczęsny.
-His brother Jan (born 1987) is also a goalkeeper.

-During his career in England, his surname was often shortened as "Chesney" because of the difficult spelling of his family name, which is not common among English people.
-His name itself also caused problems for Arsenal supporters, and was often pronounced incorrectly, although he endeared himself to the Arsenal fans through his adopted London accent and down-to-earth attitude.
+During his career in England, his surname was often shortened as "Chesney" because of the difficult spelling of his family name, which most English speakers found difficult to grasp.
+His name had also caused problems for Arsenal supporters and was often pronounced incorrectly.
+Over time, he endeared himself to the Arsenal fans through his adopted London accent and down-to-earth attitude.
 This trend continued even after he transferred to Juventus.
 He is also known by the nickname "Tek".
+He is also well-known for his habit of smoking, which he has stated several times during media conversations while at Barcelona & Arsenal.

 In 2013, he started dating Polish singer Marina Łuczenko.
-They got engaged in early July 2015 during Marina's birthday party, and married on 21 May 2016.
-They have a son Liam (born 30 June 2018) and a daughter Noelia (born 3 July 2024).
+They got engaged in early July 2015 during her birthday party, and married on 21 May 2016.
+They have a son and a daughter.